CESNET/simplesamlphp-module-campusmultiauth/README.md

 ## Login page configuration

 The second part of the configuration is setting up the login page itself.
-While configuring the login page, it's highly recommended to follow our suggestions (***TODO link***).
+While doing that, it's highly recommended to follow our suggestions (***TODO link***).
 To configure the login page, you need to create a new configuration file `wayf.php`.
-In this file, there are following options available:
+In this module, there is an example configuration available at `config-templates/wayf.php`.
+In configuration file, there are following options available:

 `css_framework` - if set to `muni_jvs`, the login page displays in MUNI framework.
 Otherwise, Bootstrap 5 is used.